 When they creep into my life, they put my defenses up, separating me from others and from God.
 Instead of helping me lean into God’s love and grace, they pull me in, toward self-reliance.
 And we all know that never ends well.

 I want to do better, friends.
 So in the coming weeks, I invite you to join me as I explore these “Enemies of Grace” in a blog series.
 I won’t be writing as an expert: I still struggle with all of them at times.
 But together, I hope we can learn to recognize these tendencies where they show up in our lives, and make progress in uprooting them.

 Join me in examining the following list.
 Do any of these tendencies sound like you?
 Could they be roadblocks that are keeping you from experiencing more grace and growth?

 Perfectionism – Putting our need to appear strong and in control above our obedience to God’s quiet voice.

-Shame – Hiding ourselves from God and others because we don’t feel like we’re ashamed of our failures.
+Shame – Hiding ourselves from God and others because we’re ashamed of our failures.